ElliotNB/nimbly/README.md

 # Overview

-TXMBase is the proposed base class for TransformativeMed web components.
-The objectives of TXMBase are as follows:
+Nimbly is a JavaScript component framework for single page applications.
+The objectives of Nimbly are as follows:

 * Provide a common structure and organization for child components to follow.
 * Reduce repetitive 'boiler plate' code contained in the child components.